 Amano shrimp and Algae

 They are an absolute workhorse when it comes to eating algae.
 Unlike many other types of the shrimp, Amano shrimp eat algae and do not only graze on it.
-Therefore, in case you have a problem the algae, they are the ones you need to get.
+Therefore, in case you have a problem with the algae, they are the ones you need to get.

 The Diet of Amano shrimp

 The diet consists of whatever falls to the bottom of your tank.
 Amano shrimp are an ultimate clean up crew and they are perfect for eating up the excess of food.
 They will forage all day long just as long as you do not have other big fish in your tank intimidating or picking on them or trying to eat them.

 Another great thing about Amano shrimp is that you do not need a lot of them to keep your tank clean.
-Because of their size (they are usually over five to six centimeters and that is about two inches) Amano shrimps are more efficient compared to other types of the shrimp.
+Because of their size (they are usually over five to six centimeters and that is about two inches) Amano shrimps are more efficient compared to other types of shrimp.

 Note: it is strongly recommended that you do not give them a lot of processed foods.

 Obviously, it is easier for them to eat processed food than it is to eat algae.
 Therefore, it would not be a good idea to give them lots of food.
 I am not saying they will not pick at algae at all.
 Nevertheless, if you need results the best thing to keep them hungry.

-I know that some shrimp breeders do not add Amano shrimp in all their tanks on the permanent basis.
+I know that some shrimp breeders do not add Amano shrimp in all their tanks on a permanent basis.
 They keep them in one tank.
 So for example, if they have got algae problems in some of their tanks:

 - They simply move decorations or plants over for them to clean for a day or two.